 - Use Ben Nye‘s colorless powder to set your base, which gives you a lovely and even skin tone.

 - Apply Laura Mercier’s Chambord very lightly across the lid and blend into the crease to make it soft.
-Then, take a small amount of your bronzer and apply to the crease of the eye to balance.
+Then, take a small amount of your bronzer and apply it to the crease of the eye to balance and contour.

 - Apply a black gel eyeliner from Maybelline using a flat liner brush.

-- Finally, apply Becca’s Laelia in Peach Nude for shimmering lips.
+- Finally, apply Becca’s Laelia in Peach Nude for shimmering and fresh lips.

 3. Everyday Natural Makeup for Asian Eyes

 - Apply CC cream all over the face for lightweight coverage and a dewy finish.
-Follow it up with a concealer.
+Follow it up with a concealer, remember to use sparingly.

 - Fill in your brows and highlight as well.

-- Apply light brown eyeshadow on the lids and then use a dark brown eyeshadow on the outer corner of the eyes.
+- Apply light brown eyeshadow on the lids and then use dark brown eyeshadow on the outer corner of the eyes.
 Blend smoothly with a fluffy brush.
+This will open up your eyes.

-- Tightline with a black eyeliner.
-Extend the wing a bit further.
+- Tightline with black eyeliner.
+Extend the wing a bit further to make it a little bigger.
+Remember do not go overboard.

 - Apply concealer all over the lips and then apply lip stain on the inner part of the lip to achieve the gradient effect.